ritterim/rimdev-blog/_posts/2019-02-28-getting-started-with-webpack.md

 With the somewhat lengthy intro out of the way, lets see if we can setup a webpack file that will let us create an accordion and a counter.
 Yes, its contrived but the prize here is not what we are building, its how we use webpack to do it.

-The intital project state can be found [here](https://github.com/alexoragz/post-webpack-basics/tree/working-with-only-javascript) on github.
+The initial project state can be found [here](https://github.com/alexoragz/post-webpack-basics/tree/working-with-only-javascript) on GitHub.
 We will progress through relevant branches as we continue.

 ___
 Project summary: